High Order Random Walks: Beyond Spectral Gap: Introduction

-This bound can be shown to be optimal in the sense that it is essentially equivalent (for small enough $\lambda$) to the bound obtained by the complete complex.
-The work of \cite{DK} have used this optimal bound for obtaining a complete de-randomization of the direct product testing.
+This bound can be shown to be optimal in the sense that it is essentially equivalent (for small enough $\lambda$) to the bound obtained in the complete complex.
+The work of \cite{DK} have used this optimal bound in order to obtain a complete de-randomization of the direct product testing.
 The method that they introduced is the method of decreasing differences.
 The seemingly mild improvement that \cite{DK} achieves over \cite{KM} is crucial for their application.
 Note that~\cite{DK} requires two-sided $\lambda$-local-spectral expanders.
-As the Ramanujan complexes are only one-sided $\lambda$-local-spectral expanders, the result of \cite{DK} does not apply to the Ramanujan complexes themselves but only to other complexes that could be built based on them.
+As the Ramanujan complexes are only one-sided $\lambda$-local-spectral expanders, the result of \cite{DK} does not apply to the Ramanujan complexes themselves but only to other complexes that could be built from them.